dvdvideo1234/GearAssemblyTool/readme.md

 Q: That's nice, but want to mesh ( or stack ) gears for example, how should I do that ?
-A: Set the Stack count to one or more, point to one gear, then hold IN_SPEED ( Def: Shift ) and click IN_ATTACK1 ( Def: Left mouse button ).
+A: Set the Stack count to one or more, point to one gear, then hold IN_SPEED ( Def: SHIFT ) and click IN_ATTACK1 ( Def: Left mouse button ).

 Q: How can I adjust the stacking mode if I want different stacking option for my gearbox?
-A: Press the IN_ATTACK2 ( Def.
-Right mouse button ) without any additional keys.
+A: Press the IN_ATTACK2 ( Def: Right mouse button ) without any additional keys.
    GA will switch between all stacking options available.

 Q: How can I adjust the stack mode of the tool and what is it for?